Independent, impartial investigations into complaints about inappropriate behaviour at work

 - be confident that you have reliable facts and can make defensible decisions.

-Our first step is to discuss the matter with you, agree investigation is the best strategy to resolve the complaint and determine the scope of the investigation (that is, what allegations will be investigated).
-We then:
+- We discuss the matter with you, agree investigation is the best strategy to resolve the complaint and determine the scope of the investigation (that is, what allegations will be investigated).

 - Gather the documentary evidence, such as emails, file notes and digital evidence